Beautiful and delicate Iced Almond Petal Cookies make an elegant dessert to serve for the sweets course of afternoon tea.

 - In a medium bowl, whisk together flour, lemon zest, and salt.
 With mixer at low speed, gradually add flour mixture to butter mixture, beating until combined.
 Divide dough in half.
 Shape each half into a disk, and wrap in plastic wrap.
 Refrigerate for at least 2 hours.

 - Preheat oven to 350°.
 Line several baking sheets with parchment paper.

 - Turn out half of dough onto a lightly floured surface.
 Using a rolling pin, roll out dough to a ¼-inch thickness.
-Using a 2½-inch fluted petal-shaped cookie cutter, cut 30 shapes from dough.
+Using a 2½-inch fluted petal-shaped cookie cutter, cut 24-30 shapes, depending on thickness of dough.
 Place cookies 2 inches apart on prepared baking sheets.
 Repeat with remaining dough.

 - Bake until edges of cookies are very light golden brown, approximately 8 minutes.
 Let cool completely on wire racks.

 - Dip top of cookies into Royal Icing, letting excess drip off.
 Turn right side up, and place on wire racks.
 Let icing dry completely.
 Store at room temperature in airtight container with layers separated with wax paper.

 Serves: 1 cup

 - 2½ cups plus 2 tablespoons confectioners’ sugar